BekBrace/Task-Manager-Kivy/README.md

 The app uses a simple database module (database.py) for storing task information.
 Ensure that the database module is created before running the app.

 `python
-#To be added after creating the database
 from database import Database
-#Initialize db instance
 db = Database()
 `